-In 2013, Ayugana, educational software with contents of ganas refered in the classical texts of Ayurveda was released.
-Ayuscribe, a digital prescription software was released and Ayupharma, a digital educational software with details of formulations and its ingredients was released.
+In 2013, Ayugana, the educational software with contents of ganas referred to in the classical texts of Ayurveda was released.
+Ayuscribe, digital prescription software was released and Ayupharma, the digital educational software with details of formulations and their ingredients was released.

-In 2014, Carakagana, an educational software with ganas in the Caraka Samhita was launced, Ayuprakriti, a software that predicts your prakirti based on content in classical textbooks of Ayurveda was released.
-Ayunidana, a software that predicts probable diagnosis based on symptoms was launched.
+In 2014, Carakagana, an educational software with ganas in the Charaka Samhita was launched, Ayuprakriti, a software that predicts your Prakriti based on content in classical textbooks of Ayurveda was released.
+Ayunidana, a software that predicts probable diagnosis based on symptoms, was launched.

 In 2017, - Ancient Science of Life was indexed in Emerging Sources Citation Index of Web of Science.

-In 2018, Ayurveda Biology was launched as optional paper for life sciences students in Sri Krishna Arts & Science College as per norms of Bharathiyar University.
+In 2018, Ayurveda Biology was launched as an optional paper for life sciences students in Sri Krishna Arts & Science College as per norms of Bharathiar University.

-In 2018, Project launched in collaboration with University of Latvia a project on creating a dictionary of Ayurveda in Latvian language.
+In 2018, Project was launched in collaboration with the University of Latvia project on creating a dictionary of Ayurveda in the Latvian language.

-In 2019, Mahatma Gandhi Medical College & Research Institute approved the launch of Department of Ayurveda Biology in association with AVP Research Foundation.
+In 2019, Mahatma Gandhi Medical College & Research Institute approved the launch of the Department of Ayurveda Biology in association with the AVP Research Foundation.

-In 2019, Ministry of AYUSH grants a Multi-Centric ‘Randomized controlled study’ to study efficacy of classical Ayurveda on management of Rheumatoid Arthritis.
+In 2019, the Ministry of AYUSH grants a Multi-Centric ‘Randomized controlled study’ to study the efficacy of classical Ayurveda on the management of Rheumatoid Arthritis.

-In 2020, Ministry of AYUSH grants funds for First-ever clinical trial on Management of Diabetes with Ayurveda outside India.
-This study is on efficacy of customized Ayurveda Therapy on Type II Diabetes in collaboration with University of Latvia under International Cooperation Scheme.
+In 2020, the Ministry of AYUSH grants funds for the First-ever clinical trial on the Management of Diabetes with Ayurveda outside India.
+This study is on the efficacy of customized Ayurveda Therapy on Type II Diabetes in collaboration with the University of Latvia under the International Cooperation Scheme.

-Personalized medicine is a paradigm that has existed for as long as people have been practicing medicine.
+Personalized medicine is a paradigm that has existed for as long as people have been practising medicine.
 From Charaka to Hippocrates, everyone has used a customized approach to treat a broad spectrum of diseases.
 Personalized medicine can play a pivotal role in this changing scenario of the global health management system through the effective integration of omics.
 The personalized treatment is offered on the basis of Dasha Vidha Pariksha.
-According to this, the patient is examined in respect of prakruti (constitution of body), vikruti (pathological examination), sara (examination of elemental tissue & mind), samhana (examination of compactness of body), pramana(measurement), satmya (suitability), satva (examination of mental constitution), aaharashakti (examination of digestive power), vyayamashakti (examination of strength by exercise), and vaya (examination of age).
+According to this, the patient is examined in respect of prakruti (constitution of the body), vikruti (pathological examination), sara (examination of elemental tissue & mind), samhanam (examination of compactness of body), pramana(measurement), satmya (suitability), sattva (examination of the mental constitution), aaharashakti (examination of digestive power), vyayamashakti (examination of strength by exercise), and vaya (examination of age).

 Dr. P.R.
 Krishna Kumar was born in 1951 to P.V.
 Rama Varier and his wife, Pankajam Rama Varier.
 Dr. Krishna Kumar grew up mentored by Rama Varier in the skills and techniques of Ayurvedic treatments.
 He studied at Shoranur Ayurveda College, after which he decided to dedicate his life to the propagation of Ayurveda through research and education.